Family Investment Companies and Long-Term Wealth Planning

 Family Investment Companies, family trusts and trust funds serve different but complementary purposes.
 An FIC is often preferred where families and business owners want a familiar company structure and continued involvement in oversight, while trusts are more commonly used for long-term succession and multi-generational continuity.
 In practice, many wealthy families establish a Family Investment Company first, then introduce family trusts later as part of a considered and orderly generational planning strategy.

-Suitability, Limitations, and Next Steps
+Suitability, Limitations and Next Steps

 Family Investment Companies are particularly effective for business and property owners seeking a post-liquidity holding structure, families consolidating fragmented arrangements, and those preparing for generational wealth planning.
 Engagements begin with structured discovery, followed by careful design, coordinated implementation, and ongoing governance support.